British Values

 Democracy

-The principle of democracy is consistently being reinforced at Riverdale School, with democratic processes being used for important decisions within the school community.
+The principle of democracy is consistently reinforced at Riverdale School, with democratic processes being used for important decisions within the school community.
 For instance, elections being part of the process for electing School Council Representatives.
 Pupils have a voice that is listened to through the School Council.
 The principle of democracy is also explored in History and Religious Education.

 The rule of law